jackiesun2/zendesk_challenge/README.md

 ```

 In the main menu, select 1 to view all tickets, select 2 to view a ticket and select 3 to exit the application.
 Press the enter or return key to submit your answer on the application.
 At the bottom of the terminal application, a message will prompt the user what to do next.
 If an error occurs, the application will prompt an error message.

+dot point instructions

+Add some screens shots

+mention how to run tests...